vishweshsoni/newsAppPage/README.md

 - Beautiful UI with shadow(make more beautiful shadow)
 - creating gradients as a background in flutter
 - MVP(Model View Presenter) concept little bit
-- pageView concept
+- pageView componenet
-- I can round the corners of the whole app
+- Rounded borders to the whole screen